 The Economic Development Division facilitates business development in Gurnee by engaging with property owners, businesses, commercial real estate brokers, residents, retailers, community and regional partners, and others who play a role in the continued economic prosperity of Gurnee.
 Staff serves as ombudsman to the business community, addressing individual needs as well as identifying opportunities to provide systemic support.
-Partnerships are integral to business retention and attraction, and the Economic Development Division staff regularly coordinates efforts with the Gurnee Chamber of Commerce as well as county and state agencies including Lake County Partners, Illinois Department of business development, workforce training, education and transportation services to area employers and employees.
+Partnerships are integral to business retention and attraction, and the Economic Development Division staff regularly coordinates efforts with the Gurnee Chamber of Commerce as well as county and state agencies including Lake County Partners, Illinois Department of Commerce and Economic Opportunity, Visit Lake County and other organizations providing a myriad of business development, workforce training, education and transportation services to area employers and employees.